Jonathan Ullman

 Biography

-Ullman’s research centers on the foundations of privacy for machine learning and statistics, in particular differential privacy and its surprising interplay with other topics in such as statistical validity, robustness, cryptography, and fairness.
-His background is in theoretical computer science, but increasingly his work spans algorithms, cryptography, machine learning, statistics, and security.
-Ullman has been recognized with an NSF CAREER award and the Ruth and Joel Spira Outstanding Teacher Award.
+Ullman's research centers on the foundations of privacy for machine learning and statistics, namely differential privacy and its surprising interplay with topics such as statistical validity, robustness, cryptography, and fairness.
+His background is in theoretical computer science, but his work spans algorithms, cryptography, machine learning, statistics, and security.
+His area of teaching includes algorithms and privacy for machine learning, and he is a member of the Theory Group, the Cybersecurity and Privacy Institute, and the Institute for Experiential AI.